-- 9.97 A compliance outcome should be created on the Dynamics 365 record.
+- 9.96 A compliance outcome should be created on the Dynamics 365 record.
 The appropriate remedy type should be added along with a target date of when we expect the action to be completed by.
 If we are recommending financial redress then the amount should be recorded.
-(Policy requirement) - 9.98 A description should also be added providing further detail about the action we are asking the organisation to take or an explanation to where this information can be found on the Dynamics 365 record.
-(Policy requirement) - 9.99 Once compliance has been completed the remedies and compliance record should be closed.
+(Policy requirement) - 9.97 A description should also be added providing further detail about the action we are asking the organisation to take or an explanation to where this information can be found on the Dynamics 365 record.
+(Policy requirement) - 9.98 Once compliance has been completed the remedies and compliance record should be closed.
 The compliance comments section should be used to record any difficulties we have had securing compliance or explain where this information is available on the Dynamics 365 record.
 (Policy requirement)

-9.100 Any case which enters the compliance escalation process should have its risk rating reviewed, and revised as necessary (in line with the risk section in section 10).
+- 9.99 Any case which enters the compliance escalation process should have its risk rating reviewed, and revised as necessary (in line with the risk section in section 10).
 This should be kept under review until compliance action is completed.
-Responsibility for the risk assessment lies with the member of staff who is overseeing that part of the escalation process (caseworker, Operations Manager, Assistant Director or Director).
+Responsibility for the risk assessment lies with the member of staff who is overseeing that part of the escalation process (caseworker, Operations Manager, Assistant Director or Director). - 9.100 If a case is deemed high risk as a result of this review, then it should be considered in line with the high risk case escalation process as detailed in section 10.
+(Policy requirement) This does not include cases that are high risk because of a risk to complainant, stakeholders and third parties (for example when the complainant threatens harm to themselves or others).

-70 Please see our disclosure policies for information on how to disclose information to other organisations.
+68 Please see our disclosure policies for information on how to disclose information to other organisations.